-The repainting of the exterior of the PMV has been completed, preparatory to the start of work on the Interpretation Centre.
+The undercoating of the exterior of the PMV has been completed (to be topcoated in the Spring), preparatory to the start of work on the Interpretation Centre.
 The interior has been touched up where necessary.
 The model of Bideford station will remain in the PMV and is currently being improved.

 During this month our Managing Director Felton Vowler passed away.
 Felton was a very hands-on Director until recently and will be remembered for successfully fronting the organisation over the last decade.
 Our thoughts are with his family.

 We have received a grant from Bideford Bridge Trust that will enable us to complete the repairs to our locomotive.
 We hope it will be running in 2018.

 The Bideford site has been cleared of excess foliage, storage facilities improved and the signalbox has been repainted, ready for the 2018 season.

 Bideford Railway Heritage Centre wins National Lottery support

 The Bideford Railway Heritage Centre has received £35,000 from the Heritage Lottery Fund (HLF) for an exciting project, “All Aboard, Bideford Rail and the Tarka Trail” in East-The-Water, Bideford.
 Made possible by National Lottery players and led by volunteers from the local community, the project focuses on improving museum facilities at the Heritage Centre/ Bideford Station.